Thought Leaders Engaging in GlobalMeet Virtual Event

 The Growing Demand for Live Stream Translation

-In a world where nearly every business is striving to expand its global footprint, providing live translations during virtual events is no longer an option but a necessity.
+In a world where nearly every business is striving to expand its global footprint, providing live translation for events is no longer an option but a necessity.
 According to a survey, 77% of businesses report that they are increasing the level of live translation and captioning services offered for virtual and hybrid events.
 The need for live translation is being driven by the growing number of international attendees at these events, along with the demand for accurate, timely communication that transcends language barriers.

 Miscommunication due to language differences can lead to confusion and a lack of engagement, which may ultimately affect a businesses reputation and bottom line.
 Therefore, ensuring that event participants can understand presentations, discussions, and Q&A sessions — no matter what language they speak — is key to fostering participation.
 This is particularly important in conferences where real-time interaction is crucial for networking, idea exchange, and decision-making.